echen053/moneytree/README.md

 - Navigate to the Budgets page to create new budget categories.
 - Provide details such as the category name, budget limit, duration, plant type, and any initial spending.
 - Submit the form to add a new plant to your garden view.
-- Access budget history with options to update or delete individual budgets on this page.
+- , with options to update or delete individual budgets on this page.
   ![homepage](./screenshots/budgetspage.png)

 ### Track Spending